Sorarosaurus/spreadsheet-sorarosaurus/FormulaEvaluatorTester/README.txt

 The FormulaEvaluatorTester program is currently capable of testing all basic operations.
 Something odd happened when I reformatted my tests using XML documentation.
 They were completely functional and all passed, but the bottom methods aren't recognized by the program as methods?
+I commented them out.
 No future extensions are planned on this document (besides that bug fix) unless FormulaEvaluator undergoes more development, perhaps to stop overflow or take in other operations.
-I also couldn't get into the Classroom, so the repo is my own.
-I hope this works.

 # Assignment Specific Topics